-The plan identifies types of BMPs that would address the sources of loadings, but does not list or prescribe specific BMPs in specific places.
-The sizes and designs of BMPs and the optimal places for BMPs will need to be determined by communities and other stakeholders taking into account where benefits will be the greatest but also numerous factors including land ownership, budgets, community buy-in, and how maintenance will be assured.
+The WBP identifies types of BMPs that would address the sources of loadings, but does not list or prescribe specific BMPs in specific places.
+The sizes and designs of BMPs and the optimal places for BMPs will need to be determined by communities and other stakeholders taking into account where benefits will be the greatest, as well as numerous other factors including land ownership, budgets, community buy-in, and how maintenance will be assured.
 Also, new concepts or designs for BMPs may be developed during the plan implementation period.
 The plan intends there be flexibility to incorporate new BMP concepts if they cost-effectively reduce pollutant loadings from urban runoff and stormwater discharges.